AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

    expression does not already contain them

--  An :ada:`else` branch is mandatory unless the expression following :ada:`then` has a boolean value.
+-  An :ada:`else` branch is mandatory unless the expression following :ada:`then` has a Boolean value.
 In that case an :ada:`else` branch is optional and, if not present, defaults to :ada:`else True`.

 Here's another example: